1919 White Sox: Walking Off to the World Series

 Never before had an American League team clinched a pennant with a walk-off victory.
 The feat would not happen again for nearly a quarter-century.

-In fact, a walk-off victory to clinch a World Series berth has happened only 20 times in baseball history (entering the 2015 season).
+In fact, a walk-off victory to clinch a World Series berth has happened only 21 times in baseball history (through the 2019 season).
 In addition to Shoeless Joe Jackson in 1919, here are the others:

 - 1903: Claude Ritchey doubled to score Honus Wagner in the ninth as the Pittsburgh Pirates captured the first NL pennant in the World Series era with a 7-6 walk-off victory over the Boston Beaneaters on September 18.